How to Get Cat to Use Scratching Post Instead of Furniture

 The Feline Urge To Scratch

-Cats have a instinct to scratch.
+have a instinct to scratch.
 It’s an innate behaviour deeply rooted in their DNA.
 Scratching serves multiple purposes for felines, including marking their territory, stretching their muscles, and maintaining healthy claws.

 Instincts And Behaviours